lgmorand/training-aks-lab2/_entries/01-03 tasks.md

 ### Security

-You will implement some DevSecOps principles by scanning your files and you will how to securely access resources outside of the cluster.
+You will implement some DevSecOps principles by scanning your files and you will learn how to securely access resources outside of the cluster.

-### Autoscalling
+### Autoscaling

 You will implement autoscaling and simulate high load on your application.